Multi-Model Subset Selection: Introduction

 The methodology introduced in this article is related to the work of \cite{christidis2020split} who generalized sparse regularization methods to multi-model regression ensembles.
 They proposed to optimize a global objective function that penalizes the complexity of the models in the ensemble and the overlap between the models to encourage diversity between them.
 Their method can be seen as a multi-convex relaxation of our proposal, which we bypass by optimizing the ensembles directly.
 For completeness, we compare their approach to our proposal in this article, and include their method as a competitor in our numerical experiments.

 The remainder of this article is organized as follows.
 In Section \ref{sec:literature} we shortly review both sparse and ensemble methods.
 In Section \ref{sec:BSpS} we introduce a framework unifying sparse and ensemble methods which forms the basis of our methodology, and review related work in the literature.
 In Section \ref{sec:stepwise}, we generalize stepwise regression to multi-model ensembles, which then constitutes the initial solution for the multi-model ensembling algorithm of Section \ref{sec:PSGD}.
 This projected subsets gradient descent algorithm adapts $ \ell_0 $ optimization approaches to multi-model regression ensembles.
 In Section \ref{sec:simulation} we perform an extensive simulation study to compare the proposed methodology to state-of-the-art methods.
-In Section \ref{sec:number_groups} we study the effect of the number of models on the performance of the ensemble and the computation time of the algorithm.
-In Section \ref{sec:eye} we illustrate the good performance of the proposed methodology on real data and show how the proposed ensembles can be used to rank predictors by order of importance.
+In Section \ref{sec:empirical_comparison} we combine empirical studies with theoretical knowledge about ensembles to gain insight into our ensemble method's performance, focusing on the interplay between bias, variance, and covariance, and their connection to model accuracy and diversity.
+In Section \ref{sec:eye} we illustrate the good performance of the proposed methodology on real data and show how the proposed ensembles can be used to rank predictors in order of importance.
 Section \ref{sec:discussion} closes the article with a discussion.